stfu23489/AutoCookie/README.md

 **Auto Cookie** is an addon for Cookie Clicker that adds automation to certain aspects of the game.

-## Current Features
+## Features

-Currently Auto Cookie can automate the following tasks.
+Currently Auto Cookie can automate the following tasks. *Not actually fully implemented yet.*

 * Automatically clicking the big cookie up to 100 times per second.
 As well as an option to click even faster when under a buff that affects the number of cookies earned when the big cookie is clicked.
 * Automatically clicking golden cookies and wrath cookies when appropriate.